Metu-O/Feature-Selection-Qiime2-/README.md

    -t 'path to reference taxonomy'
 ```

-Note: running these codes takes hours to run and may require a high computing processor.
-Do not wait around.

-# Evaluate method accuracy

-Compare method accuracy by running Evaluate_method_accuracy.py (follow comments in codes for more information)
+Compare method accuracy by running Evaluate_method_accuracy.py

-Evaluate_method_accuracy.ipynb is the notebook version of Evaluate_method_accuracy.py, showing all plots and figures.
+NOTE: Evaluate_method_accuracy.ipynb is the notebook version of Evaluate_method_accuracy.py, showing all plots and figures.

 Run "help" to see usage.
 ```